Selena Gomez’s Mom Speaks Out Amid Taylor Swift Feud Rumors

 Commenting on the image from the official account of her production company @kicked2thecurbproductions, Mandy wrote on the fan’s upload, “Obviously I love all the pics but, I love the honest love hug between her and Taylor!”

-“Since they met, it’s sincerely one of the sweetest friendships,” Teffey added of Gomez’s years long friendship with Swift, just days after Selena gushed about her mom on the social media site.
+“Since they met, it’s sincerely one of the sweetest friendships,” Teffey added of Gomez’s years-long friendship with Swift, just days after Selena gushed about her mom on the social media site.

 Gomez’s mom’s sweet message about Selena and Taylor’s friendship comes amid a whole lot of speculation surrounding the current status of their famously close relationship, as rumors have been swirling in recent weeks that Gomez and Swift may have hit a bump in the road.

-Radar Online first claimed last year that Selena may have ended her friendship with Taylor after exiting rehab for complications related to lupus, claiming that Gomez had undergone somewhat of a friendship purge and that Swift “no longer made the cut.”
+Radar Online first claimed last year that Selena might have ended her friendship with Taylor after exiting rehab for complications related to lupus, claiming that Gomez had undergone somewhat of a friendship purge and that Swift “no longer made the cut.”

 “Since Selena got out of rehab, she has been cutting out all of the bad influences in her life,” a source said in December, claiming that the famously close friends were now locked in a feud after growing apart in recent months.